RoniAlvesArt/RoniAlvesArt/README.md

 </div>

 ### My name is Roni
-- 🔭 I’m currently working on CNEC School
+- 🔭 I’m currently a Master’s student in Bioinformatics at UFMG
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Data Science and Bioinformatics
 - 👯 I’m looking to collaborate on new projets
 - 💬 Ask me about something you want to know
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/ronisonalves/).